francoibanezweb/francoibanezweb/README.md

 <div align="left">

-- Solving problems on CodeWars and FreeCodeCamp.org
+- Solving programming problems on exercise websites.

-- Reading tech articles
+- I'm interested in reading technical articles on various topics.

-- I enjoy all kinds of reading.
+- I enjoy reading of all kinds.

-- I enjoy cycling, going for walks and jogs, and I also really like swimming.
+- I like to go cycling, take walks and jogs, and I'm also a big fan of swimming.

-- If you wish to get in touch with me, feel free to drop me a message.
 </div>